CallumWalley/nzrse-containers/_episodes/11-docker.md

 On the other hand, some features make it not ideal for HPC.
 These include:

-* users need *root* privileges to run it, which is not really a good idea in a shared system;
+* users need *root* privileges to run it, which is not really a good idea in a shared system (notwithstanding recent rootless Docker features available with recent host kernels);
 * *isolation* over *integration* means users need to get used to a more articulated syntax to get things working with typical HPC applications;
 * no support offered to interface Docker with MPI runtime, or HPC schedulers;
 * usually requires an up-to-date kernel.